awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 *AWS CloudFormation compatibility*: This property is passed directly to the `[FunctionName](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-functionname)` property of an `AWS::Lambda::Function` resource\.

  `Handler`   <a name="sam-function-handler"></a>
 The function within your code that is called to begin execution\.
+This property is only required if the `PackageType` property is set to `Zip`\.
 *Type*: String
-*Required*: Yes
+*Required*: Conditional
 *AWS CloudFormation compatibility*: This property is passed directly to the `[Handler](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-handler)` property of an `AWS::Lambda::Function` resource\.

  `ImageConfig`   <a name="sam-function-imageconfig"></a>